 1. Encapsulation: All that you have to do under Encapsulation is to form a frame around the areas that you wish to highlight for the visitors.
 This way you could be sure that the information that deserves attention is displayed very well.
 You can make use of images, graphics, or some frames around the areas you wish to highlight.
 You can encapsulate Call-To-Actions, feedback, or other highlighting areas.

-2. Contrast and Color: One of the most basic design aesthetics is color and contrast of the website.
-It is important that you maintain a color scheme that manages to evoke the right emotions.
+2. Contrast and Colour: One of the most basic design aesthetics is colour and contrast of the website.
+It is important that you maintain a colour scheme that manages to evoke the right emotions.
 Make sure that the scheme is pursuing the user to take the desired action.
 Focus upon the hues that you are using for signing up, buying or other areas that need to be clicked.

 3. Directional Cues: As the name suggests, the purpose of Directional Cues is to direct the user towards a particular product or service.
 This can be done while using a slider image that shows a man or woman pointing to or looking at the target area.
 You can use arrows or some other navigation tools for pointing towards the desired area.

 4. Creating the Need for Urgency and Shortage: As per Decision Theory, it has been observed that people are more hesitant to lose a product as compared to acquiring something.
 This is called Loss Aversion and is responsible for prompting the visitors to sign up or purchase something from the website.
 Leading portals like Amazon have been using this technique for evoking a sense of urgency amidst the users.
 A simple example of this would be, “Want this product tomorrow?
 Order within X hours, Y minutes”.

 5. Offer trial before purchase: Gone is the time when only street vendors were in a practice of offering ‘try before you buy’ facility.
 Online world has already started to catch up with the try and buy facility.
 It would be a reliable psychology strategy for a Conversion Centered Design.